PopSockets: Overview

-In 2014, the first year of sales, PopSockets LLC sold 30,000 PopSockets grips.
+In 2014, the first year of sales, PopSockets LLC sold 30,000 PopSockets Grips.
 In 2017, they sold 35 million.
 In 2018, they sold 60 million.
-They have sold a total of over 100 million Popsockets grips.
+They have sold a total of over 100 million Popsockets Grips.

 In 2018, PopSockets LLC's revenue was over US$200 million, with a profit of over US$90 million.

 In August 2018, PopSockets LLC was listed as #2 on the Inc. 5000 list of the fastest-growing companies in America.

-PopSockets LLC employs over 200 people, in Boulder, San Francisco, Finland, and Singapore.
+PopSockets LLC employs over 200 people, in Boulder, CO; San Francisco, CA; Finland, and Singapore.
 PopSockets LLC has partnerships with production facilities in China, South Korea, Mexico, and Seattle.

 History

 In January 2012, Barnett started a Kickstarter campaign for an iPhone 4 case with a device on the back that could be used to store earbuds.
 In March 2012, Barnett signed an exclusive licensing agreement with Case-Mate, but the agreement later fell through.
 Because of the resulting delay, Barnett announced in September 2012 that he would be developing an iPhone 5 case instead of an iPhone 4 case.
-He also announced that he would be developing a product that, at the time, was called "PopSockets for All"—this is a PopSockets grip that sticks to one's phone or tablet via a repositionable sticky gel pad.
+He also announced that he would be developing a product that, at the time, was called "PopSockets for All"—this is a PopSockets Grip that sticks to one's phone or tablet via a repositionable sticky gel pad.
 He was interested in finding a way to store his headphones without them getting tangled.
-This individual PopSockets grip has been the company's best-selling product.
+This individual PopSockets Grip has been the company's best-selling product.

 PopSockets LLC started selling products in January 2014, via direct sales on its website.
 In 2015, PopSockets LLC signed its first major retail deal, with T-Mobile.
 PopSockets reached a high level of popularity in 2017, becoming what Slate Magazine called a well-known "love it or hate it" gadget, like the fidget spinner.

 PopSockets LLC's revenue grew by 71,424 percent from mid-2015 to mid-2018; this growth was achieved without venture capital investment.

 In March 2019, PopSockets LLC moved its headquarters to a 46,000-square-foot building in Boulder, Colorado.

 Early controversy

-PopSockets grips were featured on a September 2012 segment of NPR's radio show All Things Considered, entitled "When A Kickstarter Campaign Fails, Does Anyone Get The Money Back?".
+PopSockets Grip was featured on a September 2012 segment of NPR's radio show All Things Considered, entitled "When A Kickstarter Campaign Fails, Does Anyone Get The Money Back?".
 The segment discussed how Barnett refunded 40 of his 500 Kickstarter backers, due to the delays in production.
-Regarding the refunds, Barnett was quoted as saying "I think it sets a bad precedent. ...
-Once I did that, I could tell that it started creating the impression in some of my backers that they had purchased an item.
+Regarding the refunds, Barnett was quoted as saying "I think it sets a bad precedent...Once I did that, I could tell that it started creating the impression in some of my backers that they had purchased an item.
 And I think as Kickstarter grows, there's more and more of an impression that it's just a big store for people to go get deals."
 Barnett's production delays were also discussed on CNN.